cybertraining-dsc/su21-reu-363/project/index.md

 ## 7. Acknowledgments

 Dr. Gregor von Laszewski, Carlos and Yohn guided me throughout this process.
+This project was in part supported by the NSF grant
+CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the awadrd numbers 1829704 and 2200409.

 ## 8. References

 [^1]: Chokhra, P. (2020, June 29).
 Medical image dataset.
 Kaggle. <https://www.kaggle.com/parthplc/medical-image-dataset>